4NUR46/MLM/README.md

 - For accessing admin pannel you can visit on **`localhost:8000\admin`** after running the server.
 - username : *`love`*
 - password : *`anu`*

+The above username and password will works only when you install https://github.com/4NUR46/Multilevel-Marketing.git repo.
+This will not works for my deployed project which is running on heroku.
 _____________________________________________________________________
 <!--
 - You can create new superuser by using cmd or going through that above link.